Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Abstract

 \section{Abstract}

-Let $0\leq\tau_{1}\leq\tau_{2}\leq\cdots\leq\tau_{m}\leq1$, originated from a uniform distribution.
+Being inspired by the biological eye, event camera is a novel asynchronous technology that pose a paradigm shift in acquisition of visual information.
+This paradigm enables event cameras to capture pixel-size fast motions much more naturally compared to classical cameras.

+In this paper we present a new asynchronous event-driven algorithm for detection of high-frequency pixel-size periodic signals using an event camera.
+Development of such new algorithms, to efficiently process the asynchronous information of event cameras, is essential and being a main challenge in the research community, in order to utilize its special properties and potential.

+It turns out that this algorithm, that was developed in order to satisfy the new paradigm, is related to an untreated theoretical problem in probability: let $0\leq\tau_{1}\leq\tau_{2}\leq\cdots\leq\tau_{m}\leq1$, originated from an unknown distribution.
 Let also $\epsilon,\delta\in\mathbb{R}$, and $d\in\mathbb{N}$.
-What is the probability of having more than $d$ adjacent $\tau_{i}$-s pairs that the distance between them is $\delta$, up to an error $\epsilon$ ?
-In this paper we are going to show how this untreated theoretical probabilistic problem arises naturally from the motivation of analyzing a simple asynchronous algorithm for detection of signals with a known frequency, using the novel technology of an event camera.
+What can be said about the probability $\Phi(m,d)$ of having more than $d$ adjacent $\tau_{i}$-s pairs that the distance between them is $\delta$, up to an error $\epsilon$ ?
+This problem, that reminds the area of order statistic, shows how the new visualization paradigm is also an opportunity to develop new areas and problems in mathematics.